 The kit will come with a wheel that has been pre-threaded with spokes and the rim.

 If you have gone out and bought a secondhand bike to convert or are using an old but quality bike as a platform, think about the tire they supply – this might not be brilliant, so you may need a new tire that suits your needs or to swap the tire on the old front wheel onto the new wheel.

 If it has disc brakes, you will need to fit the old disc (or a compatible new one) to the new wheel too.

 The wheel itself should go on quickly.
 Spin it to see if it rubs anywhere.
-Hydraulic disc brakes are a little bulkier, which is why we suggested a mechanical system above – replacing will take more time but should prevent unwanted friction.
+Hydraulic disc brakes are a little bulkier, so we suggested a mechanical system above – replacing will take more time but should prevent unwanted friction.

 You then fit the torque arms to the fork and wire up the loom, controller, and battery.
-After any brake replacement/servicing this will take the most time as you need to fit it right and neatly.
+After brake replacement/servicing, this will take the most time as you need to fit it right and neatly.

 Ultimately the look is going to be important to your handiwork – you don't want it to look like an old bag of spanners at the end of the day!

 If you're interested in a DIY electric bike conversion, we highly recommend checking out our kits!
-We offer a wide range of options that are sure to meet your needs.
+We offer a wide range of options that meet your needs.

-DIYing an e-bike is not as complicated as it might seem at first glance: you will need some basic mechanical skills and purchase ebike conversion kit.
+DIYing an e-bike is not as complicated as it might seem: you will need basic mechanical skills and purchase an ebike conversion kit.

-But if you don’t feel confident about your abilities, there are plenty of how-to videos and articles on the internet that can help you out.
+But if you don't feel confident about your abilities, plenty of how-to videos and articles on the internet can help you out.
 The most important thing is to take your time and work carefully.